Brazilian comics

 Brazilian comics (known in Brazilian Portuguese as HQs, gibis, revistinhas, historietas, quadrinhos or tirinhas) started in the 19th century, adopting a satirical style known as cartoon, charges or caricature that would later be cemented in the popular comic strips.
 The publication of magazines dedicated exclusively to comics, in Brazil, started at the beginning of the 20th century.
 Brazilian artists have worked with both styles.
-In the case of American comics some have achieved international fame, like Roger Cruz with X-Men and Mike Deodato with Thor, Wonder Woman and others.

 History

 Precursors and initial steps (1837–1895)

 First Brazil editorial cartoon, by Manuel de Araújo Porto-alegre (1837).

 Brazilian comics have a long history, that goes back to the 19th century.
 As a charge, the first drawing was circulated in 1837, sold in separate like a lithography, by Manuel de Araújo Porto-alegre.
 This author would later create a magazine of political humor in 1844.

 Angelo Agostini, pioneer of Brazilian comics.

 In the late 1860s, Angelo Agostini continued the tradition of introducing the Brazilian journalistic and popular publications, drawings with themes of political and social satire.
 Between his most popular characters, drawn as protagonists of stories in comics, were Nho Quim (1869) and Zé Caipora (1883).
 Agostini published in magazines like Vida Fluminense, O Malho, and Don Quixote.